-Two Altera Cyclone 2 EP2C8 FPGAs are utilized in the hydrophone data acquisition system and in the motor driver control system.
+Two Altera Cyclone II EP2C8 FPGAs are utilized: one in the hydrophone data acquisition system and one in the motor driver control system.
 FPGAs are extremely versatile and allow a tremendous amount of customization to these systems.

-The motor control system uses the FPGA to generate all of the PWM signals for motors, actuation control signals, and current feedback.
+The motor control system uses the FPGA to generate all of the PWM signals for motors and actuation control signals.
 This FPGA is the interface between the PC and the drive system's electronics.